 Please note: The varsity locker rooms will also be cleaned out at the end of June.
 Any items left in the locker rooms after that time will be donated as well.

-about 1 month ago, Woodmore Local Schools
+3 months ago, Woodmore Local Schools

 Congratulations to Woodmore senior Kelsey Kaylor who will be continuing her soccer and academic career at Heidelberg University in the fall.
 Best of luck at "The Berg".

-about 1 month ago, Steve Barr
+3 months ago, Steve Barr

 Kaylor Signing